- The Google Drive Access denied error indicates missing permissions or arises due to software conflicts.

 - Press Ctrl + Shift + Esc to open the Task Manager.

 - Then select any third-party software that may be conflicting with Google Drive, and click on End task.

 Another program or process might be using a Google Drive file or subfolder.
 For example, another utility might be backing up the file or subfolder.

 Then, you will come across the Google Drive link access denied error.
 If so, close all open programs on your taskbar and check other software processes with the Task Manager.

-- Firstly, you should open File Explorer, right-click your Google Drive folder and select Properties.
+- Firstly, open File Explorer, right-click your Google Drive folder, and select Properties.

 - Press the Advanced button on the Select User or Group window.

-- Your selected user account will now be in the Select User or Group object name text box.
-Press the OK button on the Select User or Group window.
+- Your selected user account will now be in the text box.
+Click OK to save the changes.

-- Copy and paste the following text into Notepad with the Ctrl + C and Ctrl + V hotkeys.
+- Open Notepad, then copy and paste the following text into Notepad with the Ctrl + C and Ctrl + V hotkeys respectively:

 SET DIRECTORY_NAME=“C:Locked Directory”